mattvenn/raspi-buggy/docs/instructions.md

 ## Test the scratch connection

+Download [the example buggy.sb scratch program](https://github.com/mattvenn/raspi-buggy/blob/master/buggy.sb?raw=true).
+And then load it in scratch.

-Back in scratch, try pressing the arrow keys on your keyboard.
+Try pressing the arrow keys on your keyboard.
 Each arrow key should move a motor in one direction.
 You can press 2 buttons at once to use both motors.
 Now you can write your own scratch programs to draw some fun patterns!

 # Controlling the buggy with Python